-The following definitions apply to OAR 581-020-0600 to 581-020-0615:
+The following definitions apply to OAR 581-020-0600 to 581-020-0624:

-(1) “Current ELL student” means a student who is enrolled as an English language learner program in Oregon during the school year.
+“Current ELL student” means a student who is enrolled as an English language learner program in Oregon during the school year.

+“ELL Target District” means a district selected for technical assistance under OAR 581-020-0609.

+“ELL Transformation District” means a district selected for technical assistance and progressive interventions under OAR 581-020-0609.

 (2) “English language learner” or “ELL” means a student who has limited English language proficiency because English is not the native language of the student or the student comes from an environment where a language other than English has had a significant impact on the student’s level of English language proficiency.